GiulioGenova/MeteoBrowser/README.md

 # ODBZ
-A Shiny App to download the meteorological time series from the Open Data - the Province of Bozen
+A Shiny App to download the meteorological time series from the Open Data - Province of Bozen

 To run the application run the following code: